ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

 In the world of AWS VPC, think of subnets as individual plots in your land (VPC).
 Some of these plots (subnets) have direct road access (internet access), these are Public Subnets.
 Others are more private tucked away without direct road access, these are Private Subnets.

 #### Creating a Public Subnet
+The following steps are taken to create 2 Public Subnets:

 #### Creating a Private Subnet
+The following steps are taken to create 2 Private Subnets:

 #### Working With Public & Private Subnets
 Public subnet are great for resources that need to connect to the internet like **web servers**.
 Private subnets are great for resources that you don't want to expose to the internet like **databases**.